-Suggestions for the steward's commands depending on the phase
+Suggestions for the steward's commands depending on the phase:

 - "End of heelwork exercise.
-Start of positions exercise, 1st position stand with recall, second position down." - "End of positions exercise (ex 4).
-Start of/continue with heelwork /exercise 3." - "End of positions exercise.
-Heelwork exercise/exercise 3 continues." - "End of both exercises, thank you".
+Start of positions exercise, first position stand with recall, second position down." - "End of positions exercise (Ex.
+3.4).
+Start off/continue with heelwork (Ex.
+3.3)." - "End of positions exercise.
+Heelwork exercise continues." - "End of both exercises, thank you."